karock5345/aqs8server/readme.md

 - Change to branch.domain and company.domain from system settings.py DOMAIN for ticket QR and Member QR
 - Auto detect is makemigrations or migrate is needed when start the server
 - Relocate Init code from base\sch\views.py to base\apps.py
+- Fixed styletv.css some background color is not correct

 <h3 style="color:orange;">Version 8.3.2</h3>